Dre Campbell Farm

 You can also use a vacuum cleaner to suck up and remove adult beetles, as well as handpicking if the infestation is minor.
 Finally, you can use some DE powder to kill them.

-By following the remedies listed above, you can have an asparagus beetle-free garden without resorting to harsh chemical pesticides.
+By utilizing the remedies listed above, you can have an asparagus beetle-free garden without resorting to harsh chemical pesticides.

-Picture of beetle on the right via commons.wikimedia.org
+Picture of the beetle on the right via commons.wikimedia.org

 Add comment